haunv-be/php-cors/README.md

         // We'll determine if the incoming request is the "preflight" request sent by the browser.
         // If exactly then, we'll check some information relevant to headers such as
-        // "Origin", "Access-Control-Request-Headers", "Access-Control-Request-Method".
+        // "origin" and "access-control-request: headers, method".
         if ($corsService->isPreflightRequest()) {
             // If these header values are allowed on our server, then we return the response
             // to the browser with the "204" status code and headers force such as
-            // "Access-Control-Allow-Origin", "Access-Control-Allow-Headers", "Access-Control-Allow-Methods",
-            // and "Access-Control-Max-Age" option header if any.
+            // "access-control-allow: origin, headers, methods" and optional "max-age" if any.
             // This work purpose is for the browser to know this request is allowed,
             // and it'll send the "actual" request to our server to handle. return $corsService->setResponse(new Response)